juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

     url:
     year: 2016
     image:
-    tcc: $419.7 million (total amount pledged is $1.5 billion)
+    tcc: $419.7 million
+    tccfn: (total amount pledged is $1.5 billion)
     cfp: $630.8 million for 28 projects*
-    cfpfn: Investment income, gains on foreign exchange transactions, and savings on closed projects are used for project commitments.
-Hence, project commitments may exceed contributions
+    cfpfn: "*Investment income, gains on foreign exchange transactions, and savings on closed projects are used for project commitments.
+Hence, project commitments may exceed contributions"
     contributor:
       - item:
         partner: Japan